Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Segment](../../img/Segment.png)

 Defined by two points: the beginning of `( 2, 1 )` and the end of the segment `( 9, 4 )`.
-4 scalars are enough to describe a segment in 2D.
+4 scalars are enough to describe a segment in a 2D.

 ### Capsule

-Mathematical model of the capsule.
+The mathematical model of the capsule.

-A capsule is a segment that have a thickness.
-The capsule as well as the segment is described by two points denoting the beginning and the end, and also has thickness and rounding at the ends.
+A capsule is a segment that has a thickness.
+The capsule, as well as the segment, is described by two points denoting the beginning and the end, and also has a thickness and rounding at the ends.
 An instance of the model is stored in any vector form.

 ```js
 var capsule = [ 2, 1, 9, 4, 0.5 ];